harmony-one/h/progress/theo-perisic.md

+2025-03-19 Wed: Meeting with Soph for Lend contract changes.
+Further testing of Euler and Shadow pools.
+Insights: fixed yields work best for medium to long term, but with active management pools acquire the highest APY with limited risk (for certain pools).
+Completed clarification on CoinMarketCap discrepancies, continued push for 0x prioritization.

+2025-03-18 Tue: Group call with Frank and Rika to prioritize focus on stable pools and shadow specific information not available on DefiLlama.
+Submitted ticket for Paladin rewards issue.

 2025-03-17 Mon: Set up meeting times for Frank and Rika sync tomorrow.
 Reviewed AthleteFi marketing post.
 Deep dive into USD pairings for lending, pools, and vaults to earn stable yields as a base strategy.
 Insights: Pendle fixed rates offers lower guaranteed yields, with x33 pools tied to USD with added incentives looks a strong yielding strategy in order to take advantage of Shadow platform.

 ---